grnet/kamaki/docs/collection_of_examples/listing.rst

     version:   1083
     [kamaki]:

-List only videos and exit "file" context
+List only objects starting with "video" and exit "file" context

 .. code-block:: console